Skyscanner/backpack-ios/UNRELEASED.md

   - Adding Color Tokens

 ** Breaking **
-- Backpack/Chip
+- BpkChip
-  - Improved icon for BPKChip, you now need to use BPKChip.Icon when adding an icon to the chip
+  - Improved icon for BpkChip, you now need to use the icon class when adding an icon to the chip
-  - BPKChip now supports trailing icons
+  - BpkChip now supports trailing icons

 ## How to write a good changelog entry